mohammedAljadd/WeatherAppCPP/README.md

 ## Usage

 Before running WeatherAppCPP, you need to sign up for an account on [OpenWeatherMap](https://openweathermap.org/) to obtain an API key.
+It's completely free for the our case.

+You will generate an API key in this link [api keys](https://home.openweathermap.org/api_keys).

 After obtaining your API key, follow these steps to run WeatherAppCPP: